-Common Reasons Why Your Dog's Don't Get Along
+Common Reasons Why Your Two Dogs Might Not Be Getting Along

-Living with two dogs can be extremely rewarding—double the snuggles, double the companionship and definitely double the fun.
-But sometimes, tensions flare especially when we combine our busy, often cramped lifestyles in Singapore.
-Below are five common reasons why your dogs might not see eye to eye, along with what you can do to ease conflicts.
+Living with two dogs can be hugely rewarding: double the snuggles, double the companionship, and definitely double the fun.
+But sometimes tensions flare, especially when you combine two dogs with the busy, often cramped realities of life in Singapore.
+Below are five common reasons your dogs might not be seeing eye to eye, along with what you can do to ease the conflict.

 What It Means: Dogs may compete over food, toys, sleeping spots, or even your attention.